FaridaElOraby/Library-Management-System/README.md

 Track due dates: The system keeps track of due dates for borrowed books and provides a list of books that are overdue.

-List all borrowed books with history unpaginated: The system provides a functionality to list all the borrowed books history from the start of the system till now unpaginated.
+List all borrowed books with history unpaginated: The system provides a functionality to list all the borrowed books' history from the start of the system until now unpaged.

-List all borrowed books with history: The system provides a functionality to list all the borrowed books history from the start of the system till now paginated for better scalability and performance.
+List all borrowed books with history: The system provides a functionality to list all the borrowed books' history from the start of the system until now paginated for better scalability and performance.

 ## Technologies Used